gerritdevriese/kzones/README.md

 > [!NOTE]
 > Not all shortcuts will be bound by default as they conflift with existing system bindings.

+### Smart Hotkeys

+When the **Smart Hotkeys** is enabled, the four `Meta + Arrow` shortcuts use a different snapping algorithm more in line with [Windows snapping](https://support.microsoft.com/en-us/windows/snap-your-windows-885a9b1e-a983-a3b1-16cd-c531795e6241).

+This will look through all layouts bound to a specific monitor and navigate through them intelligently, instead of only using the active layout.
+It also supports fullscreen and cross-monitor snapping making it easy to snap windows into place.

 ## Tips and Tricks

 ### Animate window movements